-The United States Equal Employment Opportunity Commission (EEOC) is one of the bodies in the country dealing with disability cases.
+The United States Equal Employment Opportunity Commission (EEOC) is one of the bodies in the country dealing with disability cases and disability rights.
 The EEOC is a federal agency established in 1965 and that is charged with administering and enforcing civil rights laws against discrimination in the workplace.
-One of the areas that the body deals with is disability discrimination.
+With the passing of the Americans with Disabilities Act (ADA) in 1990, the EEOC has become the major enforcer of the laws dealing with disability discrimination.
 Cases of persons being discriminated against in the workplace due to disabilities are quite common and the body ensures that any persons who suffer such are well represented and the responsible agency held to account.
 It is thereby critical to look at how the EEOC defines disability in their books.

 The first definition by EEOC covers the most basic form of disability and the one that most people think of whenever the term disability/disabled is mentioned.
 It states that a person is disabled if he/she has a physical or mental disability that substantially limits major life activities such as walking, hearing, seeing, talking or learning.
 A person is thereby considered to be disabled if they cannot see, walk, hear or talk.
 These four groups form the most basic forms of disability and ones that are universally recognized.
 A blind, deaf, dumb or crippled person will be recognized as disabled by almost every individual regardless of where they have any legal or medical training.
 In relation to learning, however, the definition is not as straightforward.
 There are certain conditions that substantially limit a person’s ability to learn which are recognized as a disability.
 It is thereby necessary to look deeper at what constitutes learning disabilities and how they are defined either by law or by relevant organizations.

 Learning Disabilities Association